namick/obfuscate_id/README.md

 * This is not security.  obfuscate_id was created to lightly mask record id numbers for the casual user.
 If you need to really secure your database ids (hint, you probably don't), you need to use real encryption like AES.
 * To properly generate obfuscated urls, make sure you trigger the model's `to_param` method by passing in the whole object rather than just the id; do this: `post_path(@post)` not this: `post_path(@post.id)`.

+## Versions

+This is tested with Rails 4.2.0.
+For other versions of Rails, please see [the releases](https://github.com/namick/obfuscate_id/releases).

+If you are trying to get it to work with a different version of rails that is not tested, let me know in [the issues](https://github.com/namick/obfuscate_id/issues)

 ## Development

 To run the tests, first clone the repo and run bundler: